 As much as I don’t want to admit it, Ty and Buster are getting old.

-Giving the boys the “best possible life” quickly went from getting out and exploring new places to spending a lot more time cuddling on the sofa.
-Don’t get me wrong – snuggling up on the sofa is one of my favorite pass times!
+With arthritis affecting Buster’s hips, giving the boys the “best possible life” quickly went from exploring new places to spending more time cuddling on the sofa.
+Don’t get me wrong – snuggling on the sofa has always been one of my favorite pass times!
 Still, compared to all the places we traveled last year, it feels a bit like we completed the road trip and fell off a cliff.
-A more gradual transition would have given me time to adjust … but that’s not what we got.
+A more gradual transition would have given me time to adjust.
+But that’s not what we got.

-As much as I miss visiting new places and sharing our experiences on the blog, seeing the boys happy means so much more.
+Now we spend more time throwing the ball for Buster and watching Ty meander around at his own pace.
+As much as I miss visiting new places, seeing the boys happy means so much more.
 We’ve been parked at my parents’ for the past five weeks, and Buster has literally worn out his squeaky balls.
 (Don’t worry buddy, we have more on the way!)
 And when Ty’s not sampling the grass, he can be found under the front porch, which he discovered makes an excellent fort.
-They’re content – not complicating their lives with memories of how things used to be, or concerns for where time is taking them.
+They’re content – not lamenting how things used to be, or worrying where time is taking them.

-And yet I know these days are precious – perhaps more so than any other we’ve spent together.
+And yet I know these days are precious.
+Perhaps more than any that we’ve spent together.
 We’ve seen all the places, done all the things, and collected every single memory.
 When the time comes to say goodbye, we’ll have left no box unchecked.
-Rod and I will have more mountains to climb … and I’ll once again get to share our adventures.
-For now we’re just grateful to throw the ball, overdo it on the treats, and let Ty and Buster know we couldn’t possibly love them more.
+Rod and I have more mountains to climb.
+But, for now, we’re just grateful to throw the ball, overdo it on the treats, and let Ty and Buster know we couldn’t possibly love them more.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.